mali041/TaskPulse-Nexus/server/README.md

-Got it!
-I'll include the Prisma configuration and schema information in the `README.md` file.

-Here's the updated `README.md` file:

----

 # TaskPulse Nexus

 TaskPulse Nexus signifies an application that efficiently connects and manages tasks, ensuring nothing slips through the cracks.
 It’s a powerful tool for productivity and staying on top of your responsibilities!